 While these five characteristics of the Movable Middle might be sufficient to spark your creativity, many of our readers still wonder where to find and how to serve this audience.
 So let's dig a bit deeper into where you can find the Movable Middle.
 Here are a few facts...

 The Movable Middle is . . .

 50% Male & 50% Female (though only 4 in 10 Scripture Engaged Americans are men).
-More likely to be Gen Z or Boomers.
-Millennials are more likely to be Bible Disengaged, while Gen X is more likely to be Scripture Engaged.

 More likely to be Black or Hispanic.

 More likely to be living in the South.